 As our built environment responds to ever-increasing challenges, especially around resilience and low carbon, the shift to practical cyber-physical approaches is becoming ever more important not just for our individual project but our global society.

-David Philp is the Impact Director for Digital for the Construction Innovation Hub.
+Blog post written by David Philp, Impact Director for the Construction Innovation Hub.